SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

   100,000.
 (Basically the first plot is the time integral of this one.)
   - We see the same inital blue wave as the pandemic hit the coastal Democratic cities.
   - We then see the same, depressing cycle of waves in Republican areas where people _refuse_ to mask, to distance, or to vaccinate.
-They cannot refuse to die.
+They cannot, however, refuse to die.

 [Schadenfreude pie](https://whatever.scalzi.com/2006/09/26/how-to-make-a-schadenfreude-pie/)
 is a shameful taste to acquire, but it feels as though the world is forcing this upon